-Our pediatrician checked my teenager’s cholesterol and it came back high.
+Our pediatrician checked our teenager’s cholesterol and it came back high.
 What should we do?

 Cholesterol serves an important function in our body, and not all high cholesterol is bad.
 In fact, we want the high-density lipoprotein (HDL) cholesterol, or “healthy” cholesterol, to be high (greater than 45 mg/dl is best).
-But the other cholesterol values—total cholesterol, low-density lipoprotein (LDL)-cholesterol and triglycerides—should be kept below certain thresholds if possible.
-(Total cholesterol less than 170 mg/dl, LDL cholesterol less than 110mg/dl, and triglycerides less than 90 mg/dl are best.)
+But the other cholesterol values — total cholesterol, low-density lipoprotein (LDL)-cholesterol and triglycerides (TGs) — should be kept below certain thresholds if possible.
+(Total cholesterol less than 170 mg/dl, LDL cholesterol less than 110 mg/dl, and triglycerides less than 90 mg/dl are best.)

-- eat a diet low in saturated fat (less than 7 percent of total calories), substituting in healthy fats like olive oil
+- eat a diet low in saturated fat, substituting in healthy fats like olive oil

 - eat less fatty red meats and eat more fish